Your MSc Thesis in Geology or Environmental Science at Acadia

 - Use SI units (m, s, kg, W, etc.) throughout the thesis.
 Try to avoid merely metric units (cm, hPa) unless the convention is well established in the field of study.
 Do not even think about non-metric units.
 If you need to convert, round off in SI units to an equivalent number of significant figures.

 - Break up your results into logical segments by using subheadings.

 - Key results should be stated in clear sentences at the beginning of paragraphs.
-It is far better to say "X had a significant positive relationship with Y (linear regression p < 0.01, r2=0.79)" than to start with a less informative like "There is a significant relationship between X and Y".
+It is far better to say "X has a significant positive relationship with Y (linear regression p <0.01, r2=0.79)" than to start with a less informative statement like "There is a significant relationship between X and Y".
 Describe the nature of the findings; do not just tell the reader whether or not they are significant.

 Note: Results vs. Discussion Sections

 Quarantine your observations from your interpretations.
-The writer must make it crystal clear to the reader which statements are observation and which are interpretation.
+The writer must make it crystal clear to the reader which statements are observations and which are interpretations.
 In most circumstances, this is best accomplished by physically separating statements about new observations from statements about the meaning or significance of those observations.
-Alternatively, this goal can be accomplished by careful use of phrases such as "I infer ..." vast bodies of geological literature became obsolete with the advent of plate tectonics; the papers that survived are those in which observations were presented in stand-alone fashion, unmuddied by whatever ideas the author might have had about the processes that caused the observed phenomena.
+Alternatively, this goal can be accomplished by careful use of phrases such as "I infer ..."
+Literature can become obsolete; the papers that survive are those in which observations were presented in a stand-alone fashion, unmuddied by whatever ideas the author might have had about the processes that caused the observed phenomena.